Winzarten/SecondMonitor/README.md

  - [x] Reintroduce the fuel calculator
  - [x] Rework of the timing circle, so the app can learn track layout so proper map can be displayed.
  - [x] Improve the fuel calculator to show delta fuel.
+ - [ ] Telemetry - Allow the application to track and view advanced telemetry for individual laps.

 ## Installation